Soneso/stellar_wallet_flutter_sdk/README.md

 Wallets use this standard to facilitate exchanges between on-chain assets (such as stablecoins) and off-chain assets (such as fiat, or other network assets such as BTC).

 You can read more about programmatic deposit and withdrawal in the [respective doc section](https://github.com/Soneso/stellar_wallet_flutter_sdk/blob/main/doc/transfer.md).

+## URI Scheme to facilitate delegated signing

+The [SEP-07](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0007.md) standard defines a way for a non-wallet application to construct a URI scheme that represents a specific transaction for an account to sign.
+The scheme used is `web+stellar`, followed by a colon.
+Example: `web+stellar:<operation>?<param1>=<value1>&<param2>=<value2>`

+You can read more about the SDK's SEP-7 support in the [respective doc section](https://github.com/Soneso/stellar_wallet_flutter_sdk/blob/main/doc/uri.md).

 ## Docs and Examples